 Complete degree requirements and a listing of courses are available in the Undergraduate Bulletin (PDF).

 The entrepreneurship minor is designed for non-business and non-accounting majors who wish to learn how to start a business in their chosen field.
-The minor requires a minimum of 21 credits and can be earned in the traditional day format or in an accelerated course format.
+The minor requires a minimum of 21 credits.
 Consult the Undergraduate Bulletin (PDF) for more details on requirements and courses for this minor.

 Accounting Certificate Program